-If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Michigan.
+If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank or selling your house fast before foreclosure in Michigan.
 This could leave you temporarily without a place to stay.
 In addition, there may be long-term consequences, including a dramatic and long-lasting impact to your credit and your ability to get a house in the future.

 How long you can stay in your house after it is sold in auction depends on the state where you live.
 At some point, however, you will need to find a new place to stay.